 But, even though it’s a natural motion that can help you lose weight and stay in good shape, you should also take the time to ensure that you have a proper running form so you are able to start running with ease.

 In this article, we at Orthopedic Physician Associates will go over the importance of having a good running technique, tell you about the different parts that affect this motion and give you some tips to help you develop a better stride.

 Why Should You Develop a Good Running Technique?

 Before going over the tips on how to run properly, it’s important to understand the reason for developing a good stride.
 Your running technique directly affects the amount of effort or energy your body uses with each step.
 By ensuring that you have the correct running form, you can minimize the amount of energy needed to propel your body forward.

 In addition to the above, having a good running form also engages your whole body, so you work out more than just your glutes and lower extremities.
-Additionally, runners that have proper technique can also keep their breathing steady for longer and minimize the chances of developing running-related physical problems in the future.
+Additionally, runners that have a proper form can also keep their breathing steady for longer and minimize the chances of developing running-related physical problems in the future.

-How to Achieve a Proper Running Technique
+How to Achieve a Proper Running Form